ArmandBiteau/messenger-bot/README.md

 [Doug the dog bot](https://www.facebook.com/dougthedogbot/)

-> Update your PAGE_TOKEN in /server/lib/config-sample.js and save it as config.js
+> Update your TOKENS in /server/lib/config-sample.js and save it as config.js

 # Available messages